wchlong/ComR/README.md

 # ComR

-This program is used to evaluate approach proposed in papple " ComRs A Combined OWL Reasoner for Ontology Classification"
+This program is used to evaluate approach proposed in paper " ComRs A Combined OWL Reasoner for Ontology Classification"